How to buy Twenty Seven Co. (TSC) shares

 Twenty Seven Co. share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Twenty Seven Co. 's is 1.5961.
-This would suggest that Twenty Seven Co. 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Twenty Seven Co. 's is 1.3967.
+This would suggest that Twenty Seven Co. 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Twenty Seven Co. overview

 Twenty Seven Co.
 Limited engages in mineral exploration activities in Western Australia and New South Wales.
-The company explores for gold, nickel, copper, and cobalt deposits.
-It holds interest in the Rover, the Midas, and the Perseus projects.
+The company explores for gold, copper, lithium, uranium, and cobalt deposits.
+It holds interest in the Mt Dimer gold and silver, Yarbu, Rover, the Midas, Trident, and the Perseus projects.
 The company was formerly known as UraniumSA Limited and changed its name to Twenty Seven Co.
 Limited in July 2018.
 Twenty Seven Co.
-Limited was incorporated in 2006 and is based in Adelaide, Australia.
+Limited was incorporated in 2006 and is based in West Perth, Australia.

 Frequently asked questions